Apple in record bond deal

 With a $US145 billion cash hoard, Apple could acquire Facebook, Hewlett-Packard and Yahoo.
-Put another way, it could buy every office building and retail space in New York.

 Despite its extraordinarily flush balance sheet, the company borrowed money on Tuesday for the first time in nearly two decades.
 In a record bond deal, Apple raised $US17 billion, paying interest rates near the low-cost debt of the US Treasury.